-Today’s consumers are much smarter and well informed than they were 30 years ago; therefore, merely repeating a message to the average individual is not a viable strategy for return on investment.
-In 2020, advertisers will need to incorporate technology and customer preference in their advertising models to keep the spirit of advertising alive.
+Today’s consumers are much smarter and well-informed than they were 30 years ago; therefore, merely repeating a message to the average individual is not a viable strategy for return on investment.
+In 2022, along with a great website design, Google SEO, and content creation, advertisers will need to incorporate technology and customer preference in their advertising models to keep the spirit of advertising alive.

 1. Consistent Increase in Digital Outdoor Advertising

 Just like many other industries, the outdoor advertising sector is also affected by the digital marketing trend.
-The trend towards this digital sphere is in-line with the existing demand where consumers are already accustomed to viewing 4K quality adverts.
-If implemented correctly, digital technology can facilitate outdoor advertisements because it uses 4K quality boosting high resolution and bright colorful visuals that can attract user’s attention for longer periods.
+This digital sphere trend is in-line with the existing demand where consumers are already accustomed to viewing 4K quality adverts.
+If implemented correctly, digital technology can facilitate outdoor advertisements because it uses 4K quality boosting high resolution and bright, colorful visuals that can attract user’s attention for longer periods.

-The digital advertising and large digital billboards will continue to increase in the coming year because they are much easier and convenient to move, which helps cut the unnecessary expense.
+Digital advertising and large digital billboards will continue to increase in the coming year because they are much easier and convenient to move, which helps cut unnecessary expenses.
 The dynamics of cost are also evident in the ability to run multiple digital outdoor advertisements on a single screen.
-Compared to the static ads, multi-image advertisement provides owners more control over the medium and on the final ad results.
-For instance, some adverts perform better in a static form whereas others may require visuals.
+Compared to static ads, multi-image advertisement gives owners more control over the medium and final ad results.
+For instance, some adverts perform better in a static form, whereas others may require visuals.
 In fact, digital outdoor advertising can do wonders for brands that understand how to use it to their advantage.

 Recent research suggests that digital outdoor advertising contributes to almost 30% of OOH revenues worldwide.
 Under these circumstances, advertisers who continue to reinvent themselves will likely succeed in subsequent years.